rooseveltframework/roosevelt/README.md

     - Example: *[String]* `example.js`.
   - `output`: Where to place compiled JS files.
 This folder will be symlinked into `public` by default.
     - Default: *[String]* `".build/js"`.
+  - `symlinkToPublic`: *[Boolean]* When enabled Roosevelt will automatically populate `staticsSymlinksToPublic` with your js directory.
+    - `output` will be symlinked if the compiler is enabled or `sourceDir` if it is disabled.
+    - Note: If `staticsSymlinksToPublic` already contains either of these directories this will not add either of them.
   - `bundler`: Params related to bundling JS with [browserify](http://browserify.org).
     - `bundles`: *[Array]* Declare one or more files in your `sourceDir` to be browserify bundles via its [bundle method](https://github.com/substack/node-browserify#browserifyfiles--opts).
 Use of browserify in Roosevelt is optional.
 If no bundles are defined here, the browserify step will be skipped.
       - `env` param: *[String]* bundle only in `dev` or `prod` mode.
 Omitting `env` will result in bundling in both modes.